-While researching the film, Simon Pegg and Nick Frost actually drove an RV along the route Clive and Graeme would take in the script.
-During the trip they stopped at the actual Little A'le'inn, where they encountered a chatty waitress and some belligerent locals.
+While researching the film, Simon Pegg and Nick Frost drove an RV along the route Clive and Graeme take in the script.
+During the trip, they stopped at the Little A'le'inn, where they encountered a chatty waitress and some belligerent locals.
 The encounter inspired them to include it in the script.

 During the sequence in the comic shop, an issue of "The Boys" (a genuine series) can be seen on one of the racks.
 One of this comic's main characters (Hughie Campbell) was intentionally drawn to look like Simon Pegg.
 Pegg wrote the introduction for the first collected edition of "The Boys".

-For much of the filming, Seth Rogen was off filming The Green Hornet (2011) and so was unable to completely inhabit the character Paul's motion and interact with the other actors.
+For much of the filming, Seth Rogen was off filming The Green Hornet (2011), and so was unable to completely inhabit Paul's motion, and interact with the other actors.
 Joe Lo Truglio, who also plays O'Reilly in the film, stood in and finished what Rogen didn't complete.
-He studied Rogen extensively in order to impersonate his voice, performed on his knees to capture Paul's physical presence and even improvised in character as Paul.
+He studied Rogen extensively, in order to impersonate his voice, performed on his knees to capture Paul's physical presence, and even improvised in character as Paul.
 When filming wrapped, Rogen came in and provided the character's voice.

 The odd presence of sailors in the bar fight in landlocked Wyoming is actually a direct reference to a line in David Bowie's song "Life on Mars" ("Take a look at those sailors fighting in the dancehall; ooh man, look at those cavemen go").
 Alternatively it is both an in-joke about the presence of sailors in seemingly all Hollywood bar fights, and a nod to Steven Spielberg's 1941 (1979).

-Both Seth Rogen (Paul) and Jeffrey Tambor (Adam Shadowchild) both play George Sr. Bluth (Rogen playing a young George Sr. in flashbacks) in season 4 of Arrested Development.
-George Sr.'s wife, Lucille Bluth, is played in the flashbacks by Kristen Wiig, who plays Ruth in this movie.
-In addition, Jason Bateman (Agent Zoil) plays Michael Bluth throughout the series and Jane Lynch (Pat Stevens) plays Cindi Lightballoon in season 1.
+Seth Rogen (Paul) and Jeffrey Tambor (Adam Shadowchild) both play George Bluth Sr. (Rogen playing a young George Sr. in flashbacks) in season four of Arrested Development (2003).
+George Sr.'s wife, Lucille Bluth, is played in the flashbacks by Kristen Wiig, who plays Ruth Buggs in this movie.
+In addition, Jason Bateman (Agent Zoil) plays Michael Bluth throughout the series, and Jane Lynch (Pat Stevens) plays Cindi Lightballoon in season one.

-I've never seen this listed anywhere else, but when they are at the gas station supposedly in Ely, Nevada) really on State Road 44 between Farmington and Albuquqerque New Mexico) after the State Trooper nods at Clive you can see the word FIRST drawn on the side view mirror of the R.V.
+I've never seen this listed anywhere else, but when they are at the gas station (supposedly in Ely, Nevada, but really on State Road 44 between Farmington and Albuquqerque, New Mexico) after the State Trooper nods at Clive, you can see the word FIRST drawn on the side view mirror of the RV.

 The trivia items below may give away important plot points.

 The movie begins in 1947 in Moorcroft, Wyoming, where Paul crashes to Earth.
-In Close Encounters of the Third Kind (1977), Roy Neary (played by Richard Dreyfuss) travels to Moorcroft looking for an answer about his meeting with an UFO.
-The mountain where Paul signals his ship, called Devil's Tower, is also used in Close Encounters of the Third Kind (1977).
+In Close Encounters of the Third Kind (1977), Roy Neary (Richard Dreyfuss) travels to Moorcroft looking for an answer about his meeting with a U.F.O.
+The mountain where Paul signals his ship, Devil's Tower, is also in Close Encounters of the Third Kind (1977).

-During the end credits a burn scarred O'Reilly (Joe Lo Truglio) is briefly seen and heard shouting "I know those guys!" showing that he actually survived the exploding farm house that occurred towards the end of the film.
+During the ending credits, a burn scarred O'Reilly (Joe Lo Truglio) is briefly seen and heard shouting "I know those guys!", showing that he survived the exploding farmhouse that occurred towards the film's ending.

 In the town where the comic book store shoot-out occurs, the movie theater marquee is announcing a double feature including Easy Rider (1969).
-The scene was filmed in Las Vegas, New Mexico, a block down the street from where Easy Rider was actually filmed.
-The other movie on the marque is Steven Spielberg's Duel (1971).
+The scene was filmed in Las Vegas, New Mexico, a block down the street from where Easy Rider (1969) was filmed.
+The other movie on the marquee is Duel (1971).